Top 10 Most Philosophical Animes

 Naruto

 Naruto is an anime and manga franchise created by Masashi Kishimoto.
-The manga was adapted into a television anime series produced by Studio Pierrot and Aniplex.
-It premiered on TV Tokyo and other TX Network stations on October 3, 2002... read more
+The manga was adapted into two television anime series produced by Pierrot and Aniplex.
+The first series premiered on TV Tokyo and other TX Network stations on October 3, 2002.... read more